toolleeo/cli-apps/README.md

 * [Fast Files](https://github.com/mintycube/fast-files) - ff is a bash script which is a combination of `mkdir` and `touch`.
 It can create directory structures and files simultaneously and lists the created objects using `eza`, `lsd`, or `ls`.
 * [file-type-cli](https://github.com/sindresorhus/file-type-cli) - Detect the file type of a file or stdin.
 * [ForkFS](https://github.com/SUPERCILEX/forkfs) - ForkFS allows you to sandbox a process's changes to your file system.
-* [gcp](https://github.com/aelafifi/gcp) - `gcp` (Goffi's cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
+* [gcp](https://github.com/aelafifi/gcp) - (Goffi's cp) - an advanced file copier tool, heavily inspired from the traditional `cp` command, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [gcstree](https://github.com/owlinux1000/gcstree) - Tree command for GCS (Google Cloud Storage).
 * [logrotate](https://github.com/logrotate/logrotate) - Rotate, compress and mail logs.
 * [ouch](https://github.com/ouch-org/ouch) - Painless compression and decompression in the terminal.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories, can be used to apply a command of a interactively selected files or to move across directories.
 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
-* [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses a ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
+* [progress](https://github.com/Xfennec/progress) - Monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses a ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progress bar.
 * [Snoop](https://github.com/Mandrew0822/Snoop) - A command-line utility for Linux that provides information about files in a directory.
 * [symlinks](https://github.com/brandt/symlinks) - Symlinks is a simple tool that helps find and remedy problematic symbolic links on a system.